-Once the data has been stored, data scientists establish the important connections between information sources and data warehouses, data marts, and data lakes.
-This could involve exposing the company’s data to advanced machine-learning algorithms that provide AI analytics, forecasting, general business intelligence, and more.
-It's important that data engineers understand how this process works to support data scientists in their jobs.
+After storing the data, data scientists establish the important connections between information sources.
+These sources could be data warehouses, data marts, data lakes, and applications.
+Establishing connections between sources could involve exposing the company’s data to advanced machine-learning algorithms for business intelligence.
+Data engineers must understand how this process works to support data scientists in their jobs.

-Many business intelligence and machine learning platforms allow users to develop beautiful, interactive dashboards that showcase the results of queries, AI forecasting, and more.
-These tasks are usually the responsibility of data scientists; however, data engineers may assist the data scientists in this process.
-Although many BI platforms and RDBMS solutions allow users to create dashboards via a drag-and-drop interface, knowledge of SQL, R, and Python allows a data engineer to assist the data scientist to set up dashboards that fit their needs.
+Many business intelligence and machine learning platforms allow users to develop beautiful, interactive dashboards.
+These dashboards showcase the results of queries, AI forecasting, and more.
+Creating dashboards is, usually, the responsibility of data scientists.
+However, data engineers may assist the data scientists in this process.
+Many BI platforms and RDBMS solutions allow users to create dashboards via a drag-and-drop interface.
+Knowledge of SQL, R, and Python can come in handy, though.
+It allows a data engineer to assist the data scientist in setting up dashboards that fit their needs.

-Machine learning is primarily the domain of data scientists.
+Machine learning is, primarily, the domain of data scientists.
 However, because data engineers are the ones who build the data infrastructures that support machine learning systems, it’s important that they feel comfortable with statistics and data modeling.
-Also, not all organizations will have a data scientist, so it’s good to understand how to set up BI dashboards, deploy machine learning algorithms, and extract deep insights independently.
+Moreover, not all organizations will have a data scientist.
+Therefore, it’s good to understand how to set up BI dashboards, deploy machine learning algorithms, and extract deep insights independently.

-The machine learning systems of the future will likely be UNIX-based, due to requirements for hardware root access and the need for additional functionality that Windows and Mac OS don’t provide.
-Therefore, data engineers will want to get familiar with these operating systems now if they haven’t done so already.
+The machine learning systems of the future will likely be UNIX-based.
+It is due to requirements for hardware root access and the need for additional functionality that Windows and Mac OS don’t provide.
+Therefore, data engineers will want to get familiar with these operating systems now if they haven’t done so, already.

 How Do I Learn to Be a Data Engineer?

-There's no clear path to becoming a data engineer, nor is the process easy.
+There's no clear path to becoming a data engineer.
 Although most data engineers learn by developing their skills on the job, you can acquire many of the skills you need through self-study, university education, and project-based learning.

 Whether you learn to be a data engineer at a university or on your own, there are many ways to reach your goal.
 Let's take a look at four ways people develop data engineering skills:

 Some of the best data engineers are self-taught via free and inexpensive online-learning programs.
-Believe it or not, you could probably learn most of what you need to know by watching videos on YouTube.
-This article highlights a number of excellent YouTube videos that help lay the ground for becoming a data engineer.
+Believe it or not, You could, probably, learn most of what you need to know by watching videos on YouTube.
+This article highlights several excellent YouTube videos that help lay the groundwork for becoming a data engineer.

 Here are some free online courses to learn the basics of data engineering:

-- A Beginner’s Guide to Data Engineering (Part 1), (Part 2), (Part 3): These articles on Medium will help you understand the basics of data engineering and data science, help you understand data modeling, data partitioning, and strategies for extracting, transforming, and loading (ETL) data.
+- A Beginner’s Guide to Data Engineering (Part 1), (Part 2), (Part 3): These articles on Medium will help you understand the basics of data engineering and data science.
+They will also help you understand data modeling, data partitioning, and strategies for extracting, transforming, and loading (ETL) data.
 If you want to go deeper than we have time for in this article, this guide is the best place to start.

 - Free Data Engineering E-Books: These e-books from O'Reilly are another great resource for developing the foundation you need to become a data engineer.

-- Udacity's Data Engineering Nanodegree: Udacity is a company that offers high-quality, free, online education around mathematics and technology, and they an entire track dedicated to teaching data engineering.
+- Udacity's Data Engineering Nanodegree: Udacity is a company that offers high-quality, free, online education around mathematics and technology.
+They have an entire track dedicated to teaching data engineering.

 As you get deeper into your learning you'll need to master a variety of coding languages, operating systems, and information systems.
-This guide from Pranav Dar lists free resources for learning the following skills (Dar's guide might provide all you need to become an excellent data engineer):
+Here is a list of free resources for learning the following skills:

 - How to code in Python, SQL, and NoSQL

-Finding the motivation to complete online data engineering coursework can be difficult—and many would-be data scientists quit before getting their feet wet.
+Finding the motivation to complete online data engineering coursework can be difficult.
+Many would-be data scientists quit before getting their feet wet.
 If that happens to you, consider the project-based learning approach.

 To add a lot more fuel to the project-based learning approach, consider writing about your work and research.
 Open a Medium account and devote some time to creating a few "how-to" articles on the topic of data engineering.
-Also, post your personal projects to Github, and contribute to open projects on Github.
-These actions will showcase your abilities—while boosting your data engineering street cred—to potential employers.
+You could also post your personal projects to Github, and contribute to open projects there on Github.
+These actions Doing so will boost your data engineering street cred to potential employers.

 There are many professional certification courses for data science and data engineering.
-A quick search on the internet will find the following certifications:
+Here is a list of the most popular certificate courses in data engineering:

 - Certified Data Management Professional (CDMP): Data Management Association International (DAMA) developed the CDMP program as a credential for being a general database professional.

-- Cloudera Certified Professional (CCP) Data Engineer: The Cloudera CCP designation is a certification for professional data engineers, covering topics like data transformations, staging and storing information, data ingestions, data analysis from Parquet, JSON, Avro and more.
+- Cloudera Certified Professional (CCP) Data Engineer: The Cloudera CCP designation is a certification for professional data engineers.
+It covers topics like data transformations, staging and storing information, data ingestions, and a lot more.

 - Google Cloud Certified Professional Data Engineer: Applicants can receive the Google Cloud data engineer certification after successfully passing a two-hour exam.

 However, these courses may not be as valuable as you think.
-Data engineering is something you learn by doing, and companies hiring data engineers know this.
-This quora user offers the following critique of such certifications:
+Data engineering is something you learn by doing.
+Companies hiring data engineers know this.

 If your employer is sponsoring you to get one of these certifications, excellent.
-If you're learning on your own, remember that learning by doing is infinitely more valuable than a certification—so focus on that.
+If you're learning on your own, though, remember that learning by doing is infinitely more valuable than a certification.

 Xplenty: The Perfect ETL Tool for Data Engineers

-We'd like to thank you for reading this guide, and we sincerely hope it supports to achieve your data engineering career goals.
-As you move forward in this field, you'll probably discover how important data integration (ETL) tools are to doing your job.
+As you move forward in this field, you'll discover how important data integration (ETL) tools are to your job.
 You'll also learn that not all ETL tools are the same.
 Compared to others, some are vastly easier to use and more powerful, like Xplenty.